thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Sets the title of the toolbar action.
+Sets the title of the composeAction.
 This shows up in the tooltip and the label.
 Defaults to the add-on name.

 .. api-header::
    :label: Parameters